SimoSnoussi/Deep-UpwellRes-Net-a-convolutional-neural-network-for-Upwelling-detection-/README.md

-# U-Net based model for Upwelling segmentation in Sea Surface Temperature (SST) satellite images
+# Deep residual U-Net based model for Upwelling detection in Sea Surface Temperature (SST) satellite images
-This is a Keras based implementation of a U-Net like architecture to perform Upwelling region extraction in SST images.
+This is a Keras based implementation of a deep learning model that combines residual network and U-Net like architecture to perform Upwelling extraction in SST images.

 # Implementation
-* Deep U-Net architecture is used to perform segmentation
+* U-Net like architecture with residual units is used to perform segmentation.
-* The dataset consists of satellite-derived Sea Surface Temperature images provided by MODIS Terra satellite and can found in http://oceancolor.gsfc.nasa.gov/
+* The dataset consists of satellite-derived Sea Surface Temperature (SST) images provided by MODIS Terra satellite and their corresponding labels.
+* The SST used can be found in http://oceancolor.gsfc.nasa.gov/
+* UpwellRes-Net is compared to a simple U-Net based structure (Upwell-Net).

 # Network architecture
 ![](model%20(1).png)